tommite/jsmaa/README.txt

 License
 =======
 JSMAA is (c) Tommi Tervonen and licensed under GPL(3).
-See copying for more details.
+See LICENSE.txt for more details.
 Icons are taken from Eclipse, and are (c) Eclipse foundations and of their corresponding authors.

 Contact